cvclcm/ePTM_v2/README.md

 It is also an individual-based model in that the migratory life histories of individual simulated fish are tracked over a large spatial region.
 Although, we must note that, in its current form, the model does not simulate the interactions within schools of fishes, or between predators and their prey in an explicit way.

-This is is a process-based, or mechanistic model in that, rather than specifying behavior rules through statistical cause-and-effect relationships, the model uses physical and biological constraints based on observations of real fish to direct the movement of simulated fish.
+This is is a process-based, or mechanistic model which uses physical and biological constraints based on observations of real fish to direct the movement of simulated fish.
 Specifically, this is a particle tracking model or stochastic random walk model that simulates the self-correlated movements of simulated fish subject to their local environment, which in this case is the flow of water and the time of day.

 Finally, this is a fully data-driven model.
 Animal migration through complex environments is a fundamentally multi-scalar process, and in specifying the movement rules in this model, we have adopted the best available acoustic telemetry data on moving fish.